callmespring/callmespring.github.io/talk.md

 ### Talk

+* 24th Meeting of New Researchers in Statistics and Probability, Oregon, USA, Aug 2024 (invited), [Optimal Design for Efficient A/B Testing](./slides/design.pdf)

 * Workshop on Causal Machine Learning in Economics, Statistics, and Computer Science, University of Southampton, Southampton, UK, July 2024 (invited), [Optimal Design for Efficient A/B Testing](./slides/design.pdf)

 * Seminar at SHUFE, School of Statistics, Shanghai , Shanghai, China, July 2024 (invited), [A/B Testing in Two-Sided Marketplaces: Data Integration, Designs and Reinforcement Learning](./slides/ABtesting.pdf)